Why should you choose an orthodontic specialist?

 How do I brush my teeth with braces?

 Before brushing, do a quick rinse with water.
 This will dislodge any food particles stuck between the wires or brackets.
 Brush beginning at the gum line, using a 45-degree angle of approach.
 As you move towards the brackets brush from both the top and the bottom, ensuring that the bristles reach under the wires and around the brackets.
 This process may take some extra time in the beginning, but once you are used to it, it will be routine for you.
 Follow up with a thorough flossing.
-You will need to use precise and careful flossing technique to make sure you do not dislodge or loosen the brackets or wires.
+You will need to use a precise and careful flossing technique to make sure you do not dislodge or loosen the brackets or wires. (read our blog on brushing/flossing with braces)

 How often should I brush my teeth while in braces?

 Does orthodontic treatment hurt?
-How do I ease the pain?
+How do I ease the discomfort?

 Braces may leave you sore for a few days, but they shouldn’t be painful.
 The soreness is normal, and it will not last long.
-A salt water rinse can help relieve the soreness and inflammation.
+A saltwater rinse can help relieve the soreness and inflammation.
 Dissolve a single teaspoon of salt in a full cup of lukewarm water and swish around your mouth for a few minutes.
 Whatever soreness you experience can also be relieved with over the counter pain such as ibuprofen or Tylenol.
 If you experience lip, cheek, or tongue irritation in the weeks after getting braces, some wax can alleviate the problem.
-Your team at Varghese Orthodontics uses are braces that are smaller, more precise, and more comfortable thanks to technological improvements.
+Your team at Varghese Orthodontics uses are braces that are smaller, more precise, and more comfortable thanks to technological improvements. (read our blog on orthodontic discomfort)

 How often will I have appointments?